 This complex reality more than makes up for the need for higher payment rates, and it’s a reality most policymakers understand and recognize.
-Despite that, CMS is moving forward with these cuts, and more site-neutral cuts are expected to be proposed in the near future.
+Despite that, CMS is moving forward with these cuts.

 These cuts are bad for patients – and politicians understand that